Pairwise Alignment Improves Graph Domain Adaptation: Experiments details

 \item For setting 7 and 8 with shifts in both CSS and label shift, they have the same edge connection probability as $p = 0.015/2, q = 0.0075/2$ but different label distributions.
 Setting 7 has $\bP_Y = [0.5, 0.25, 0.25]$ and setting 8 has $\bP_Y = [0.1, 0.3, 0.6]$.

 \end{itemize}

 \textbf{Pileup} Regarding the experiments studying the shift in pileup levels, the pair with PU10 and PU30 is from signal qq.
 The other two pairs with PU10 and PU50, PU30 and PU140 are from signal gg.
 The experiments that study the shift in physical processes are from the same PU level 10.
+Compared to the Pileup datasets used in the StruRW paper~\cite{liu2023structural}, we investigate the physical process shift with datasets from signal qq and signal gg instead of signal gg and signal $Z(\nu\nu)$.
+Also, we conduct more experiments to study the pileup shifts under the same physical process being signal qq (PU10 vs. PU30) or signal gg (PU10 vs. PU50 and PU30 vs. PU140).
+In addition, the StruRW paper treats each event as a single graph.
+They train the algorithm using multiple training graphs and adopt the edge weights as the average from each graph.
+In this paper, we collate the graphs for all events together for training and weight estimations.

 \textbf{Arxiv} The graph is formed based on the ending year, meaning that the graph contains all nodes till the specified ending year.
 For instance, for the experiments where the source papers ended in 2007, the source graph contains all nodes and edges associated with papers that were published no later than 2007.
 Then, if the target years are from 2014 to 2016, then the entire target graph contains all papers published till 2016, but we only evaluate on the papers published from 2014 to 2016.